Jumpaku/cyamli/README.md

 - `<argument>` represents an argument, which must be a string that can be parsed as a value of the type of the argument.
     - Tokens after `--` are handled as arguments even if prefixed by `-`.

+### Usage of cyamli command

+The documentation for `cyamli` command is provided at https://github.com/Jumpaku/cyamli/blob/main/cyamli-docs.md .